pensivecowboy/cowboymoji/scripts/README.md

 - *columns* The number of columns per row for your tiled image.
 - *emoji_size* The width and height of the emoji in the tile in pixels.
 Emojis must be square and will be resized to this given size from their original size.
 - *spacer* The amount of space between each emoji in pixels.

+### rename_cowboys.py
+What if I don't want to use the emoji code as the emoji names, how do I convert to plain english?
+I wish I had an easy answer for you, partner.
+We've added the script we use over here 'round the ranch to convert the emoji names to names loosely based off of discord emoji names.
+However, there's rattlesnakes in the details.
+How you delimit spaces (icecream vs ice-cream vs ice_cream)?
+How do you denote skin shades for emojis that come in all skin colors?
+How do you tell apart a camel with one hump and a camel with two?
+Because there is no universal answer to problems like these, we can't promise this script meets your needs or will be maintained going forward.